 First time applicants – no prior registration as a U.S. Citizen

-If you are aged 18 or over, and have never been documented as a U.S. citizen by your parent(s), you must apply for your first U.S. passport in person through a pre-arranged appointment at the U.S. Embassy Dublin and provide the required documentation listed below.
-You must book an appointment via our online appointment system.
+If you are aged 18 or over and have never been documented as a U.S. citizen by your parent(s), you must apply for your first U.S. passport in person.
+Each applicant must have their own appointment scheduled via our online appointment system.
 You are required to make the appointment under the selection of “Report the birth abroad of a child of a U.S. citizen and/or apply for the child’s first passport, Report of Birth and Social Security Number.”

-- DS-5507 Affidavit of Physical Presence or Residence, Parentage and Support: this form is to be filled out by the U.S. citizen parent of the applicant.
+- DS-5507 Affidavit of Physical Presence or Residence, Parentage and Support : this form is to be filled out by the U.S. citizen parent of the applicant.
 If this parent is deceased, it may be completed by the applicant, to the best of their knowledge.
-Please print and bring this form to your appointment (116 KB).
+Complete, print and bring it to your appointment.
 This form cannot be submitted online.
 Forms must be printed one sided, do not use correction fluid as this invalidates the application.
 Your U.S. citizen parent should accompany you to the Embassy to sign the affidavit under oath.
 If your parent is in the United States, the affidavit can be signed before a notary public and must be accompanied by a notarized copy of your parent’s passport or driver’s license.

 - Birth certificate: Original or certified copy of your long-form birth certificate issued by the appropriate governmental authority, showing your full name, date and place of birth, parents’ information, filing and issue date.